-While still under the Federal State of Emergency, the Collaborative provided full time in-person scheduling in all programs for the entire fiscal year.
-Our SAIL program and adult transportation services operated at a significantly reduced capacity due to the effect of staffing shortages on required staff ratios for most of the year.
-The Executive Office of Health and Human Services (EOHHS) provided "enhanced" rates to some services in order to offset the negative impact of the pandemic and resulting underutilization to human service providers for the balance of 2022.

-The Old Rochester Regional (ORR) School District's representative school committee member to the Collaborative's Board of Directors did not run for re-election and therefore resigned her post after the Board's last scheduled meeting at the end of the 2021-2022 school year.
-As of September 30, 2022, that post is still vacant and expected to be filled by the ORR School Committee in October 2022.

-For 2022, the Massachusetts Education and Government Association is conducting an audit of the Collaborative's payroll records for the previous fiscal year.
-The Collaborative has submitted all requested documentation and is awaiting the results.

-For 2022, the Department of Developmental Services Division of Investigations conducted its annual audit of Collaborative's policies and procedures around the administration of Criminal Offender Record Information (CORI) screenings for employees.
-The audit found the Collaborative in compliance with all relevant regulations.

-The Department of Developmental Services conducted a Program Compliance Audit of our SAIL program in May of 2022 and as a result, renewed the Collaborative's licenses to operate day and residential programming for the next two-year cycle.
+- While still under the Federal State of Emergency for most of the year, the Collaborative provided full time in-person scheduling in all programs for the entire year.
+Our SAIL program operated at a reduced capacity due to the effect of staffing shortages on required staff ratios for most of the year.
+The Executive Office of Health and Human Services provided "enhanced" rates to some services in order to offset the negative impact of the pandemic and resulting underutilization to human service providers for the balance of 2023.
+Our LEA school program was stable and ADH enrollment returned to pre-pandemic levels. - The Old Rochester Regional School District appointed Ms. Rose Bowman to fill their vacant spot on the SMEC Board in September 2022.
+The Acushnet Representative did not run for re-election in April 2023 and his successor was not yet named as of June 30, 2023. - For 2023, the Massachusetts Education and Government Association conducted an audit of SMEC's payroll records for the previous fiscal year.
+The Collaborative submitted all requested documentation, and all applicable standards were deemed to have been met. - For 2023, the Department of Developmental Services Division of Investigations conducted its annual audit of SMEC's policies and procedures around the administration of Criminal Offender Record Information (CORI) screenings for employees.
+The audit found SMEC in compliance with all relevant regulations. - The Department of Developmental Services conducted an on-site Program Compliance Audit of our SAIL program in May of 2022 and as a result, renewed the Collaborative's licenses in 2023 to operate day and residential programming for the next two-year cycle. - SMEC issued a request for proposal to acquire facilities suitable to expand our elementary therapeutic day school program.
+A responsive proposal was received and evaluated and the Board subsequently awarded the contract to Northstar Learning Centers LLC for the purchase of 267 Samuel Barnet Boulevard in Dartmouth.
+As of June 30, 2023, the completion of the sale process was delayed pending resolution of some minor Title issues.

-The Department of Elementary and Secondary Education conducted a Coordinated Program Review of all of the Collaborative's school programs and services in May of 2022 and subsequently issued a report showing full compliance with all requirements and regulations.

-Attempts to negotiate the purchase of the church and associated buildings located adjacent to our New Bedford property from the Diocese of Fall River ultimately failed due to a second bidder having priority status.
-The Collaborative published a request for proposals during 2022 for the lease or purchase of additional facility space but received no valid proposals.

-The Collaborative applied for a 2021 provider access improvement grant from Massachusetts Health in the amount of \$25,870, to purchase equipment to facilitate increased access for people with disabilities to our Adult Day Health program.
-We were ultimately approved for \$19,506 in funding to be spent in 2022.
+- The Collaborative applied for and was awarded a 2023 Comprehensive School Health Services affiliate grant from the Department of Mental Health in the amount of \$30,000, to supplement our school health services. - The Collaborative applied for and was awarded a \$100,000 grant from the DESE in March 2023 to improve air quality and our HVAC systems.
+Grant funds can be accessed for reimbursement of approved expenses through the end of 2024. - The Collaborative applied for and was awarded a \$2,600 grant from the New Bedford Cultural Council to purchase school time performance tickets at the Zeiterion Theatre.